StephenDRoberts/kafka-mongo-comparison/README.md

 #### Manually reset offsets

 The setup script will create our data set and ideally we only want to run the script once to avoid extra work.

+To enable this, we have provided two shell scripts that run as pre-launch configurations for both the MongoDB application and the Kafka streams version.
+These scripts

 One way to do this is to manually reset the offset on the docker image.

 To do this we need to run the following commands: